 image_alt

 Overview

-Spills of dangerous materials and past business practices have contaminated land and water on some properties now owned by the Port of Olympia.
-The Port is committed to working with the Washington State Department of Ecology to remediate, or clean-up, properties with known contamination.
-We, like the citizens of Thurston County, want lands and waters that are free of contaminants and that can be put back to higher and better uses – from parks and trails, to buildings for existing and future businesses and residents
+Spills of dangerous materials and now-banned past business practices have contaminated land and water on some properties owned by the Port of Olympia.
+The Port is committed to working with Washington State Department of Ecology, and following Model Toxic Control Act guidelines, to remediate or clean up properties.
+We, like the citizens of Thurston County, want lands and waters that are free of contaminants so they can be put back to higher and better uses – from parks and trails to buildings for existing and future businesses and residents.

-Contaminated sediment from historical industrial activities in Budd Inlet presents a threat to human health, negatively impacts the ecology of south Puget Sound, and impairs maritime operations and recreational boating.
-The Port of Olympia is exploring a strategy to clean up and restore Budd Inlet in collaboration with local, state, federal, and Tribal partners.
-The cleanup will benefit the economy, environment, and the greater Olympia community.
+Contaminated sediment from historical industrial activities in Budd Inlet negatively impacts the ecology of south Puget Sound, and impairs maritime operations and recreational boating.
+The Port of Olympia is investigating the best ways to clean up Budd Inlet in collaboration with local, state, federal, and tribal partners through an effort to characterize the contamination found in marine sediment.
+This will benefit the economy, environment, and the greater Olympia community.
+Sediment samples have been collected from both East Bay and West Bay and are being evaluated by scientists.
+This will inform the method for cleaning up the inlet.

 East Bay Redevelopment

-Port owned property in downtown Olympia along the waterfront, was historically used for a variety of industrial operations.
+Port owned property in downtown Olympia along the waterfront was historically used for a variety of industrial operations.
 Previous work with the Department of Ecology, LOTT, and the City of Olympia to remediate and redevelop portions of the East Bay waterfront have been completed.
 This effort resulted in the Hands on Children’s Museum and the LOTT Clean Water Alliance’s headquarters.
-The Port is working with the Department of Ecology to remediate the remaining portions of our downtown locations.
-The Port is contributing investigations of soil and groundwater contamination as well as a clean-up action plan.
-Once remediated, these sites will be available to be developed for mixed uses, including office, retail, commercial and hospitality.
+The Port also worked with the Department of Ecology to remediate the remaining portions of our downtown locations and they, too, are ready for mixed-use development, including office, retail, commercial and hospitality.

+image_alt